Chem284Materials/Assembly-and-SIMD/README.md

 The goal of this lab is to:

 1. Learn about **C++ compilation, Assembly and leveraging the CPU directly**.
-2. Learn how to use **SIMD intrinsics to speed up code that the compiler can't**.
+2. Learn how to use **SIMD intrinsics to speed up code that the compiler can't automatically**.
 3. Practice using **godbolt.com to visualize assembly code and its instructions**.
 4. Profile 2 versions of cumulative summation code with and without SIMD intrinsics.